 MikeL's FreeBSD howto - Addressable LED string DIY version

-I got a set of 10 Alitove WS2811 LED strings.
+I got a set of 10 Alitove WS2811 LED strings of 50 LEDs.
 The goal is to make a big outdoor display on my fence that can display pretty x-mas scenes, but most importantly, show text such that I can advertize my business.

 I happen to have a CanaKit Raspberry Pi 3 B+ laying around.
-Here's my attempts at making this work with FreeBSD 12.
+Here's my attempts at making this work.

 BTW: Be sure to buy a "tester".
 You cannot test the lights easily as they need a very specific control signal to even turn on, so you'll need to have a known-good.
 I got an Alitove SP105E for $18 (probably from Amazon).
 It's controlled by a free download smartphone app via bluetooth.
 (See video below of this things default pattern.)